quicwg/base-drafts/draft-ietf-quic-transport.md

 receipt.

-Multiple connection IDs are used so that endpoints can send packets that cannot be identified as being for the same connection without cooperation from an endpoint; see {{migration-linkability}}.
+Multiple connection IDs are used so that endpoints can send packets that cannot be identified by an observer as being for the same connection without cooperation from an endpoint; see {{migration-linkability}}.

 Connection IDs MUST NOT contain any information that can be used by an external observer (that is, one that does not cooperate with the issuer) to correlate